Final Behavioral Banner

 IBHS 2

-Northern currently provides IBHS at over 16 schools in the School District of Philadelphia, including charter schools:
+Northern currently provides IBHS in 16 elementary and middle schools in the School District of Philadelphia, including charter schools:

 4. Dr. Ethel Allen Promise Academy